 Greenwood Montessori School is a true treasure!
 We have one son who currently attends and another who “graduated” last year.
 Our oldest son was very shy and withdrawn when he first started attending.
 By the end of his two years at GMS, he was a different child for the better!
 He was confident, able to talk to his teachers and peers and willing to try new things.
 We attribute this positive change to the loving, nurturing and caring environment the teachers provide.
 Miss Brenda, Miss Erin and Miss Irina have created a warm, peaceful classroom where the children feel safe and loved, are encouraged to explore and learn and are able to thrive!
 We are so thankful for Greenwood Montessori School and what it has done for our children!
-Sean and Ruth Finnegan - Warwick, RI
+Sean and Ruth, former GMS parents

 Greenwood Montessori has been an unforgettable blessing.
-I strongly believe that the first experiences a chid has at school set the foundation for success or lack of success academically and socially.
+I strongly believe that the first experiences a child has at school set the foundation for success or lack of success academically and socially.
 So, I was especially careful in selecting a school for my son.
 My son had serious separation anxiety and also started late in the school year, which made me especially nervous.
 However, not only were the teachers at Greenwood caring, but the students were understanding and accepting of this new student.
 It was truly a reflection of the loving environment of the school.
 My son thrives and truly enjoys learning, which I believe is a direct effect of his time at Greenwood.
 What’s more, the Montessori education has been incomparable academically.
 (At the age of 5, my son understands mathematical concepts and reads.)
 I strongly recommend Greenwood Montessori to any picky mother like myself.
-Debbie Kim - Providence, RI
+Debbie Kim, former GMS parent

 Our daughter has attended Greenwood Montessori for the past two years and absolutely loves it!
 She learns things she would likely not be exposed to at other schools for children her age.
 Greenwood Montessori has taught our daughter to be kind to her peers and to the earth.
 Her love of learning is a direct reflection of the outstanding guidance she has received at Greenwood Montessori.
 Our family is thankful we found this magnificent little school!
-The Mays' - Providence, RI
+The Mays', former GMS family

 Come join us!